 YOLO v3 architecture

-For those of you who don’t have a lot of experience with Yolo v3 or other object detections, I recommend to read my past tutorials and try to understand how the algorithm actually works.
+For those who don't have much experience with Yolo v3 or other object detections, I recommend reading my past tutorials and understanding how the algorithm works.

 As its name suggests, YOLO (You Only Look Once) applies a single forward pass neural network to the whole image and predicts the bounding boxes and their class probabilities as well.
 This technique makes YOLO quite fast without losing a lot of accuracies.

-As mentioned in the original paper , YOLOv3 has 53 convolutional layers called Darknet-53 is shown in the following figure, which is mainly composed of Convolutional and Residual structures.
-It should be noted that the last three layers Avgpool, Connected and softmax layer are used for classification training on the Imagenet dataset.
-When we use the Darknet-53 layer to extract features from the picture, these three layers are not used.
+As mentioned in the original paper, YOLOv3 has 53 convolutional layers called Darknet-53 is shown in the bellow image.
+The figure is mainly composed of Convolutional and Residual structures.
+It should be noted that the last three layers Avgpool, Connected, and softmax layer, are used for classification training on the Imagenet dataset.
+When using the Darknet-53 layer to extract features from the picture, these three layers are not used.

 Darknet-53 Implemented in code: